minio/docs/source/administration/object-management/object-versioning.rst

 :ref:`Deleting <minio-bucket-versioning-delete>` an object results in a special ``DeleteMarker`` tombstone that marks an object as deleted while retaining all previous versions of that object.

+.. versionchanged:: MinIO Server RELEASE.2023-05-04T21-44-30Z

+   MinIO does not create versions for creation, mutation, or deletion of explicit directory objects ("prefixes").
+   Objects created within that explicit directory object retain normal versioning behavior.

+MinIO implicitly determines prefixes from object paths.
+Explicit prefix creation typically only occurs with Spark and similar workloads which apply legacy POSIX/HDFS directory creation behavior within the S3 context.

 Versioning is Per-Namespace
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~